esther119/emergence-intelligence/star_formation/redshift_explanation.md

 - Understand when most stars (and their planets) formed
 - Learn about our own cosmic history
 - Figure out how galaxies grow and change
+- Calculate precise ages of distant objects we observe

+## Fun Fact! 🎯

+Because of the non-linear relationship between time and redshift, when we look at an object with redshift z=1, we're not looking halfway back in time.
+Instead, we're looking back to when the universe was about 5.9 billion years old.
+This is why the redshift formula is so important for astronomers!

+Example:
+Using the formula: time = 13.8 \* (1 - 1/√(z+1))

+For z=1:
+time = 13.8 _ (1 - 1/√2)
+≈ 13.8 _ 0.2929
+≈ 7.9 billion years

+This means:

+- The universe was approximately 5.9 billion years old when the light was emitted (13.8 - 7.9 = 5.9)
-The next time you look at the night sky, remember: some of that light has been traveling for billions of years to reach us, and the redshift tells us exactly how long that journey was! 🌌
+- The light has been traveling for about 7.9 billion years to reach us (13.8 - 5.9 = 7.9)